Hard Water in Perth: Which Suburbs Are Worst?

 “The limescale was the first thing I noticed.
 My showerhead looked dirty after two weeks.
 Then my skin started feeling different.
 Not sensitive exactly, just tight and dry.
 I was using the same products I used in Germany.
 It took me a while to connect it to the water.”

 Germany has hard water in many cities.
-But Perth’s northern suburbs pushed past what she’d experienced before.
+But Perth’s northern suburbs pushed past what she had experienced before.
 That comparison drove her to build a filter range for Australian conditions.

 What Can You Do About Hard Water in Perth?

-You can’t change your suburb’s water source.
+You cannot change your suburb’s water source.
 But you can filter the water at the point it hits your body.

-A hard water shower filter fits between your shower arm and showerhead.
-The POWERBOX™ 25-stage filter uses KDF-55, calcium sulfite, and activated carbon.
+A hard water shower filter sits between your shower arm and showerhead.
+The POWERBOX™ filter uses KDF-55, calcium sulfite, and activated carbon.
 It reduces the mineral load before it reaches your skin and hair.

-You don’t need a whole-house system to protect your skin and hair in the shower.
+You do not need a whole-house system to protect your skin and hair in the shower.
 A shower filter is the direct, low-cost fix.

 By Lena Hartmann, co-founder of POWERBOX(TM) Hard Water Filters Australia.
 Lena relocated to Perth from Germany in 2018 and spent two years dealing with hard water problems before building the POWERBOX filter range.
 Read Lena’s full profile